datalorax/CourseR/Weeks/Week5p1/Week5p1.md

 * Use a for loop to create a new standardized version of *z1* within each raw score.
 Why does it fail for raw scores of 0 and 6?
 * Move back to the standard lsat data.
 Plot the density of *z1*.
-Use a for loop to overlay the 5 normal distributions with a mean equal to the sample mean, and standard deviations ranging from 0.5 to 2.5 by 0.5 invervals.
+Use a for loop to overlay  5 normal distributions with a mean equal to the sample mean, and standard deviations ranging from the sample mean to plus or minus 0.5 to 2.0 standard deviations by 0.5 invervals.
 Make each distribution a different color.

 ----
 # Load the LSAT_theta data